improbable-eng/grpc-web/example/README.md

 ### Using HTTP2

 HTTP2 requires TLS.
-This repository contains certificates in the `misc` directory.
+This repository contains certificates in the `../misc` directory which are used by the server.
 You can optionally generate your own replacements using the `gen_cert.sh` in the same directory.

-Follow [this guide](http://stackoverflow.com/questions/7580508/getting-chrome-to-accept-self-signed-localhost-certificate) to accept the certificates in Chrome.
+You will need to import the `../misc/localhostCA.pem` certificate authority into your browser, checking the "Trust this CA to identify websites" so that your browser trusts the localhost server.

 * `npm run start:tls` to start the Golang server and Webpack dev server with the certificates in `misc`
 * Go to `https://localhost:8082`